Factsheet 05: Rent arrears

 If the notice is posted, the landlord/agent must allow an extra 4 working days for delivery.

 A non-payment termination notice alone does not end your tenancy.
 It ends once you give vacant possession – vacate the premises and return the keys.
-If you do not give vacant possession, the landlord/agent can apply to the Consumer, Trader and Tenancy Tribunal for a termination order.
+If you do not give vacant possession, the landlord/agent can apply to NCAT for a termination order.

 A termination order ends the tenancy and specifies the day by which you must give vacant possession.

 The landlord/agent may apply for a termination order at the same time they give you a non-payment termination notice.
-However, the tribunal cannot consider the application before the date for vacant possession in the notice.
+However, the tribunal cannot consider the application until after the date for vacant possession in the notice.

 If you pay the arrears or fully comply with an agreed repayment plan, the tribunal cannot make a termination order and your tenancy will continue.